 2. Get rid of your poverty mindset

 Check that you don’t have a poverty mindset.
 You don’t have to be poor to have a poverty mindset.
 Poverty mentality is a mindset about money that develops over time – it is a “poor me” attitude that stems from a deep-seated belief that there is never enough.
 It permeates all the areas of your life and keeps you on the treadmill of work-pay bills-work-pay more bills.
 It basically means that whatever you do for a living, you’ll always be in paycheck-to-paycheck survival mode or up to your ears in debt.
-If you’re not sure whether you have a poverty mindset, there are a few giveaway signs:
+If you’re not sure whether you have a poverty mindset, there are a few giveaway signs:-You don’t save money

 -You’re always jealous of what other people have